 While antenatal detection is rare, once detected, it is important to evaluate fetal thyroid function in order for early treatment to be initiated if necessary.

-A fetal goitre may been seen as a relatively homogenous anterior fetal neck mass.
+A fetal goiter may be seen as a relatively homogeneous anterior fetal neck mass.
 There is also evidence of polyhydramnios.
-If the goitre is very large the neck may appear hyperextended.
+If the goiter is very large the neck may appear hyperextended.

-Some investigators have attempted to assess the hyper or hypothyroid status dependant on sonographic features 7
+Some investigators have attempted to assess the hyper- or hypothyroid status relying on sonographic features 7:

-- more likely to have a peripheral vascular pattern on colour Doppler interrogation
+- more likely to have a peripheral vascular pattern on color Doppler

 - may have evidence of delayed bone maturation

-- there may be an increase in fetal movement
+- may be accompanied by increased fetal movement

 - more likely to have central vascularization